fe-data/fe-docs/docs/apps/admin.rst

 Server accounts
 ---------------
-The first time you start the application it will display the ``Server account`` page where you can configure a new server.
+The first time you start the App it will display the ``Server account`` page where you can configure a new server.
 Press the ``+`` button to add a new server.

 First, make sure you have configured the ``REST API settings`` in the `settings <../getting-started/settings.html#rest-api-settings>`_ of the plugin.
 To configure a new server you can scan this QR code to fill in the :guilabel:`Server URL` and :guilabel:`API Key` parameters.